Building a Secure LAPS Password Portal with Azure and Microsoft Graph

 • An App Service Authentication so only authorized users can access the portal

-You need an active Azure subscription with Owner permissions in order to realise the LAPS portal.
+You need an active Azure subscription with Owner permissions in order to realise the LAPS portal and:

 Step 1: Create the App Registration for the Backend